Tamás Pető

-Tamás Pető (born 8 June 1974) is a Hungarian football coach and a former player.
+Tamás Pető (born 8 June 1974) is a Hungarian football manager and former player who is currently the manager of Nemzeti Bajnokság II club Videoton.

 Playing career

 Pető is a midfielder who was born in Ajka and made his debut in professional football, being part of the FC Veszprém squad in the 1992–93 season.
 He also played for Győri ETO FC, Videoton FC Fehérvár, Újpest FC and Vasas SC before joining NAC Breda.

 Managerial career

 Pető was appointed as the caretaker manager of the Nemzeti Bajnokság I club, Videoton FC after the dismissal of Bernard Casoni.

 In an interview with former Videoton manager, Bernard Casoni, Pető was criticized due to his inexperience.

 On 15 June 2024, he was appointed as the manager of Fehérvár FC.

+On 12 November 2025, Pető was appointed manager of the Székesfehérvár-based club Videoton in the Nemzeti Bajnokság II for the third time, signing a contract valid until the end of the 2025–26 season.